 The campaign is driven by the Gatsby Foundation’s Education Team.
 Gatsby has long championed technical education and skills in this country.
 We recognise that not only are these technician roles vital to our economy and growth, they offer a career pathway with autonomy, practicality and plenty of opportunity for growth for those that thrive best following a technical rather than an academic route post-GCSEs.

-Depending on the particular technician role; technical education pathways like apprenticeships or the upcoming T-levels would be the best route to becoming a technician.
-However, going through our real-life technician stories [INSERT LINK TO TECHNICIAN STORIES], you will quickly see that people have taken varied paths to their technician role.
+Depending on the particular technician role; technical education pathways like apprenticeships or T-levels would be the best route to becoming a technician.
+However, going through our real-life technician stories, you will quickly see that people have taken varied paths to their technician role.

 As a general rule, most people who are doing a technician role (and everyone featured on this site) will have formal qualifications at least at Level 3 as a minimum.
 To give you a sense of what that means, Level 3 qualifications that you may have heard of include; A-levels, Advanced Apprenticeships, Level 3 NVQ, Tech Level, or the International Baccalaureate Diploma.

 A large number of technicians have qualifications much beyond this (from degrees right up to PhDs).
-However, it’s rarely the case that they need this level of qualification to be able do their job – they simply may have enjoyed their subject or studying their area of expertise.
+However, it’s rarely the case that they must have this level of qualification to be able do their job – they simply may have enjoyed studying their subject or wanted to develop their area of expertise.

 Like almost all jobs advertised in this country, most technicians will be expected to have passed Maths and English GCSEs (or their equivalent).